terascope/standard-assets/docs/operations/count_by_field.md

 # count_by_field

-> Teraslice processor count a field using prometheus metrics.
+> Teraslice processor to count a field using prometheus metrics.

 ## Parameters